My Ultimate Guide to Maine’s 20 Prettiest Coastal Towns

 It would be a crime to write an article on the coolest Maine coastal towns without mentioning Freeport.
 This town is best known its L.L.
 Bean flagship store and other outlet shops, but there is so much more than meets the eye in Freeport.

 Enjoy the hiking trails that are sprawled around the town by the Freeport Conservation Committee.
 And don’t forget to try the whoopie pies from Wicked Whoopies.
-It won’t be long until you see why it’s among the coolest cities in Maine on the coast.
+I stopped in Freeport for outlet shopping but ended up staying for the ocean views and lobster rolls.

 Blue Hill – A Top Coastal Town in Maine for Nature Lovers